Lingesan/Lingesan.github.io/index.markdown

 ---

 Blogging is new for me.
-I felt like there should be a common place to look for all the things I learnt to refer other than Books and Notes.
+I felt like there should be a common place to refer all the things I learnt other than Books and Notes.

 Let's see how things go!